overhide/overhide/docs/glossary.md

 Consider a decentralized persistence network with many peers, some of which are *overhide* brokers.
 One or more *overhide* brokers that are peers on this network may be subscribed to by a user.
 Peers on the network that are subscribed-to *overhide* brokers are "stewards" of a user's data.

 An "active" data-steward is an *overhide* broker that the user can write data against.
 Read-only data-stewards are "passive".
 The active data-steward is the source of truth for the user's most current data.
 Passive data-stewards are eventually consistent, pending network delays.
 Passive data-stewards necessarily error-out on writes.
 Having more than one "active" data-steward may lead to write race-conditions on the distributed persistence network with unknown consequences.

+A "pour-active" data-steward is an "active" data-steward with special caveats to allow for consistency during data migration.
+Enabling "pour-active" mode on a broker is a temporary measure before transitioning to "active" mode:  read more in the [broker API](broker.html#tag-data-stewardship).

 It is up to the user--the user's tooling--to manage data stewardship via the [broker API](broker.html#tag-data-stewardship).